sublimelsp/LSP/docs/src/guides/client_configuration.md

 # Client Configuration

+## Custom client configuration

+!!!
+Note
+    The external LSP-* helper packages already come with their setting file and a client configuration and you don't need to add anything to the global LSP settings.
+This section is only relevant if you want to add a new client configuration for a server that doesn't have a corresponding helper package.

 After you have installed a language server, the LSP settings need to be configured to enable communication between LSP and that server for suitable filetypes.
-LSP ships with default configurations for a few language servers, but these need to be enabled before they will start.
+LSP ships with configurations for a few language servers, but these need to be enabled before they will start.
 To globally enable a server, open the Command Palette and choose "LSP: Enable Language Server Globally".
 This will add `"enabled": true` to the corresponding language server setting under the `"clients"` key in your user-settings file for LSP.
-Your user-settings file is stored at `Packages/User/LSP.sublime-settings` and can be opened via "Preferences > Package Settings > LSP > Settings" from the menu.
+Your user-settings file is stored at `Packages/User/LSP.sublime-settings` and can be opened via "Preferences > Package Settings > LSP > Settings" from the menu or with the `Preferences: LSP Settings` command from the Command Palette.
 If your language server is missing or not configured correctly, you need to add/override further settings which are explained below.

-Here is an example of the `LSP.sublime-settings` file with configurations for the JavaScript/TypeScript server:
+Below is an example of the `LSP.sublime-settings` file with configurations for the JavaScript/TypeScript server.
+Note that for this particular example it's recommended to use the `LSP-typescript` package instead of creating a custom client configuration.

 ```js
 {